UDOOboard/Vision-Docs/docs/04_Operating_Systems/01_Linux.md

 * [**Fedora**](http://fedoraproject.org/) is a project with a strong focus on free software — you won’t find an easy way to install proprietary graphics drivers here, although third-party repositories are available.
 Fedora is bleeding edge and contains the latest versions of software.

 * [**CentOS**](http://www.centos.org/) / [**Red Hat Enterprise Linux**](http://www.redhat.com/products/enterprise-linux/) Red Hat Enterprise Linux is a commercial Linux distribution intended for servers and workstations.
 It’s based on the open-source Fedora project, but is designed to be a stable platform with long-term support.
-CentOS and Red Hat recently announced they’re collaborating, so CentOS is now part of Red Hat itself.

 * [**openSUSE**](http://www.opensuse.org/en/) / [**SUSE Linux Enterprise**](https://www.suse.com/) openSUSE is a community-created Linux distribution sponsored by Novell.
 Novell purchased SuSE Linux in 2003, and they still create an enterprise Linux project known as SUSE Linux Enterprise.
 Where Red Hat has the Fedora project that feeds into Red Hat Enterprise Linux, Novell has the openSUSE project that feeds into SUSE Linux Enterprise.